ScrierOne/Assorted-Adjustments/README.md

 "B" 	Cast short duration (one round per level or less) buffs "N" 	Cast deflection-type spell defenses on self.
 Separate because these spells prevent being further buffed by others.

-Includes Icewind Dale spells, if installed, and some (but not all) of the spells and abilities from Deities of Faerûn.
+Includes Icewind Dale spells, if installed, and some of the spells and abilities from Deities of Faerûn.